It’s remarkable what can happen when you do what you are supposed to do — and do it to the full.

 TOM HOOPES, author most recently of The Rosary of Saint John Paul II, is writer in residence at Benedictine College in Kansas, where he teaches.
 A former reporter in the Washington, D.C., area, he served as press secretary for the U.S. House Ways & Means Committee Chairman and spent 10 years as editor of the National Catholic Register newspaper and Faith & Family magazine.
 His work frequently appears in the Register, Aleteia, and Catholic Digest.
 He lives in Atchison, Kansas, with his wife, April, and has nine children.

-This reflection was originally published in 2021.
+This reflection was previously published.
 Click here to view all reflections.

 Image: Santo Tomas de Villanueva by Francisco Camilo